 What is Proteus?

-When a company runs Proteus the environment the users share access to the project or company databases and project management workflows.
-A user can run more than one Proteus account therefore it is possible for a user to be both a team member for a company and a freelancer with two or more different Proteus profiles.
+When a company runs a Proteus environment, its users share access to specific project databases and project management workflows.
+A user can run more than one Proteus account therefore it is possible for a user to be contracted to more than one company or project.

 The Admin Console

-By keeping all these rates in this section, it keeps the data private in the Admin Console, and is a single point entry meaning no mistakes when pricing.
-Try to add accurate rates and keep up to date as these control your margins within Projects.
+By keeping all these rates in this section, it guarantees a single-point entry meaning no mistakes when pricing.

 The Timesheets and Expenses section within the Admin Console, is where you define parameters of how you record and track the time spent on projects.